 On top of that, the concrete used to build the Itaipu dam (12.3 million cubic meters) would be enough to build 37 Burj Khalifa’s (330K cubic meters).

 24. The amount of iron and steel used would be enough to build 380 Eiffel Towers.
-If you ever been to Paris, you know this is enormous.
+If you have ever been to Paris, you know this is enormous.

-25. When building another of the 7 wonders of the modern world, the Channel Tunnel, about 8.5 times less earth and rock were excavated and about 15 times less concrete was used.
+25. When building another of the 7 wonders of the modern world, the Channel Tunnel, about 8.5 times less earth, and rock were excavated and about 15 times less concrete was used.